robmarkcole/coral-pi-rest-server/README.md

 ## Deepstack & Home Assistant
 The data returned by the app is as close as possible in format to that returned by Deepstack object detection endpoint, allowing you to use this app as the backend for [HASS-Deepstack-object](https://github.com/robmarkcole/HASS-Deepstack-object)

+## Troubleshooting
+1) I get the error: `HandleQueuedBulkIn transfer in failed.
+Not found: USB transfer error 5 [LibUsbDataInCallback]`

 ## References
 * https://github.com/google-coral
 * [Using the official pi camera with Coral](https://github.com/nickoala/edgetpu-on-pi)